|

 nkelly@glenrowan.com.au.
 As e-mail addresses are not case-sensitive, you can type the

+address with any combination of upper- and lower-case characters.
 Once you have an e-mail address, you'll need some software to write, send,

 receive and manage your e-mail.
 Your ISP will almost certainly provide this.